Kaesang Pangarep: Personal life

+Kaesang married Indonesian model Erina Gudono in Yogyakarta, Special Region of Yogyakarta, on 10 December 2022.
+Their first child, a daughter named Bebingah Sang Tansahayu, was born on 15 October 2024.

 Controversies

+Blasphemy report

-After creating a video responding to children chanting 'kill Ahok' in a Ramadan Rally, Kaesang was reported to the police for blasphemy and hate speech.
+After creating a video responding to children chanting 'kill Ahok' in a Ramadan rally, Kaesang was reported to the police for blasphemy and hate speech.
 However, the police found no evidence of blasphemy and dropped the case.